neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 1. In the Neon Console, select a project from the project list.
 2. Select the **Branches** tab to view the branches for the project.
-3. Select a branch from the table to view details about the branch.
+3. Select a branch from the table to view details about the branch, including the branch's endpoint hostname.

 The **Branches** widget on the project **Dashboard** also lists the branches in a Neon project.
 Selecting **Manage** from the **Branches** widget directs you to the **Branches** page, where you can view and manage branches.